mpv-player/mpv/DOCS/man/en/options.rst

 --flip
     Flip image upside-down.

---flip-hebrew
-    Turns on flipping subtitles using FriBiDi.

---flip-hebrew-commas, --no-flip-hebrew-commas
-    Enabled by default.
-    Change FriBiDi's assumptions about the placements of commas in subtitles.
-    Use this if commas in subtitles are shown at the start of a sentence instead of at the end.

 --font=<pattern-or-filename>
     Specify font to use for OSD and for subtitles that do not themselves specify a particular font.
 See also ``--subfont``.
 With fontconfig enabled